subdavis/selfhosted/README.md

-# Self-Host Anything with systemd, docker, and traefik
+# Self-Host Anything

+> with systemd, docker, and traefik

 ![Uptime Robot ratio (30 days)](https://img.shields.io/uptimerobot/ratio/m784171033-0a5b0fa97302da182e304db8)

-This repository consists of a list of services I run on a headless Lenovo ThinkCentre workstation.
-You should be able to run this on any reasonably powerful computer (pentium 4 or greater??).
-This probably won't work on a Raspberry Pi.

-This repo contains my examples for these services and others:
+This repo contains my production systemd services.
+When you're done, you will be able to access your services from anywhere over HTTPS, using [traefik](https://traefik.io)

 * Plex Media
 * TheLounge IRC